AVI-Games/TheCoderGame/README.md

 This is where you detail the specific requirements for building your product.

 ## Functional Requirements
+- The website must allow the user to play a game.
+- The website must be able to record certain indicators in a database.
+- The game must measure playtime.
+- The users' demographics must be recorded.
+- The game needs to show user advancement.

+-

 The functional requirements describe the services and functions of a system.
 Functional requirements must be precise and unambiguous.

 Include user stories, which are short descriptions of a feature, told from the perspective of one of your end user profiles.
 They are typically structured in the following fashion: